Preparing to Teach Online

 Adapting Assessments

 There is no one-size-fits-all solution.
-If you are adapting a face-to-face course, please review your assessments to decide what’s essential for measuring whether learning outcomes are met and what works better in a different format.
+If you are adapting a face-to-face course to an online course, please review your assessments to decide what’s essential for measuring whether learning outcomes are met and what works better in a different format.
 Our Track Learning Trail Guide walks you through the principles and design choices behind creating effective, meaningful student assessments.
 Visit our Assessment page for more resources.

 Blackboard includes several tools for assessment.
-Remote Proctor Now (RPNow) by PSI is an online remote proctoring service, which UAA contracts to offer students a way to take online proctored exams at home with the proper equipment.
-Learn more about RPNow on our Testing Resources page.
+Honorlock is an online remote proctoring service that UAA uses to offer students a way to take online proctored exams at home with the proper equipment.
+Learn more about Honorlock on our Testing Resources page.

 Further Resources